serenity-is/docs/migration/README.md

 dotnet sergen restore
 ```

-Otherwise you'll still be using old versions of Serenity and other third party scripts / css files.
+Otherwise you might still be using old versions of Serenity and other third party scripts / css files.

-> We are migrating from `Content` files to `Razor Library Static Web Assets` feature and this will not be necessary in the future.
+> Most of our premium packages uses Razor class library  / static web assets feature now, and the situation explained above should not apply to them.

+This also restores (or updates) TypeScript `.d.ts` to your `typings` directory from Serenity packages.

 ## Applying Upgrades (Migration)